-Note that due to their limitations on heights and not being part of a mixed-use occupancy, buildings with Group H-1, H-2, and H-3 occupancies are excepted from the provisions in § 403, since in practical terms they will never be present in a high-rise structure.
+Note also that due to their limitations on heights and not being part of a mixed-use occupancy, buildings with Group H-1, H-2, and H-3 occupancies are excepted from the provisions in § 403, since in practical terms they will never be present in a highrise structure.
+Note that the criteria for determining if a building is a high-rise is measured to the highest occupied floor, not to the height of the building construction, and not to an occupied roof.